vipulnaik/diet-exercise-health/best-practices/best-practices-around-vaccine-appointments.md

 * Review the email received for details such as what to carry, when to arrive.

+* Add the vaccine appointment to the calendar, with the appointment time starting 2.5 hours prior to the appointment time and ending 2.5 hours after the appointment time.
+Invite my work email address as well so that the time range shows as blocked on the work calendar as well.

 ## Calendar reminders

 Add the following calendar reminders.